Medical Marijuana Program

 than 18 years of age to receive only medical marijuana oil [cannabidiol oil and THC-A oil].

-Only a pediatric neurologist, a pediatric gastroenterologist, a pediatric oncologist, or a pediatric
+Only a pediatric neurologist, a pediatric gastroenterologist, a pediatric oncologist,

 care specialist may certify a patient 17 years old or younger for the Medical Marijuana Program.